Disneyland for Halloween: Oogie Boogie Bash, Trick-or-Treating, and More Magic at Halloween Time

 No one leaves with an empty trick-or-treat bag.

-Speaking of lines, most of the normal rides are open for the evening, which is particularly good news for those hoping to catch the new Web Slingers Spiderman ride—currently only available by day to those with quick-reserving thumbs on the Disney app.
-Because the Oogie Boogie Bash is a limited capacity event, lines for Web Slingers become more manageable; the night we were there no one was waiting longer than 30 minutes or so, and no app reservations were required.
+Speaking of lines, most of the normal rides are open for the evening, which is particularly good news for those hoping to catch extra popular rides like the Web Slingers Spiderman ride.
+Because the Oogie Boogie Bash is a limited capacity event, lines for popular rides become more manageable; the night we were there no one was waiting longer than 30 minutes or so, and no Lightning Lane reservations were necessary.

 Tips for a Better Oogie Boogie Bash